-Zara’s professional background includes experiences ranging from a project manager at a small software and website development agency, to a business planning specialist at a large healthcare system.
-Her unique set of skills allows her to work within the complex MI-SBDC network and be able to relate to our small business clients.
+Zara’s professional background includes 15+ years of experiences including a project manager at a small software and website development agency, business planning specialist at a large healthcare system, and technology systems manager at the SBDC.
+Her unique set of skills allows her to work within the complex SBDC network and be able to relate to small business clients.

 Zara is a graduate from the MBA program at Grand Valley State University.
 In 2013 she achieved her NASBITE Certified Global Business Professional (SGBP) certification.